 A decade has passed since BlackBerry led the transformation of mobile phones into e-mail and Internet access devices.
 By the end of 2014, more than 1.7 billion of global mobile phone users – some 40 per cent – will own smartphones.

 In that breathtakingly brief period, the smartphone has transformed society in unimaginable ways.
 The most widely cited impacts are social.
-Pervasive e-mail and text messaging, the phenomenal popularity of Facebook, Twitter, Instagram and YouTube plus the vast amount of information accessible through search engines see many users virtually unable to avoid using their smartphone for more than a few minutes.
+Pervasive e-mail and text messaging, the phenomenal popularity of Facebook, Twitter, Instagram and YouTube plus the vast amount of information accessible through search engines make many users virtually unable to avoid using their smartphone for more than a few minutes.
 This condition has become known as Internet addiction.
 It infects children as young as two years and it's well on its way to infecting a large part of the post-smartphone generation.

 What does this have to do with business?
 A great deal, since those who grew up in the age of smartphones will eventually comprise Canada's entire workforce.
 How can people who've spent almost every waking minute moment fixated on their gadgets learn thinking skills such as problem solving, strategic planning and disciplined time management?
 Psychological studies don't paint an encouraging picture.